 - Record your symptoms: Keep track of your symptoms, including date and time, along with the severity of the symptom.

 - Don’t ignore any new symptoms: Communicate with your physician by providing complete and specific reports of your symptoms and concerns.

 - Know your history: Your medical history is important to a cancer diagnosis.
 Keep a record of your medical procedures, diagnoses and prescriptions.

 - Second opinions: Don’t be afraid to seek a second opinion, especially if you do not feel comfortable with the response of your initial doctor.

 - Ask questions: Ask questions and continue asking them until they are answered completely.

 Contact An Attorney for Assistance

-If you or a family member was impacted by a delayed or missed cancer diagnosis, secure representation from the Baltimore, Maryland and Washington DC medical malpractice attorneys of Schochor and Staton, P.A.
+If you or a family member was impacted by a delayed or missed cancer diagnosis, secure representation from the Baltimore, Maryland and Washington DC medical malpractice attorneys of Schochor, Staton, Goldberg, and Cardea, P.A.
 Contact our office at 410-234-1000 or click here to schedule a free consultation.